visual-framework/vf-core/components/vf-social-links/README.md

 </svg>
 ```

-This is in leiu of an icon system for you to pull things in automatically.
+This is in lieu of an icon system for you to pull things in automatically.

 ## Install